Troubleshooting Your TV Antenna

 I am having trouble getting all of the available channels in any one antenna orientation

 Getting good reception for all channels is like playing “whack-a-mole”.
 When you adjust your antenna to get good reception for one channel, you lose another channel.
+Here are the steps I use to get the best reception.

 - Now put your TV in scan mode and go do something else for 30 minutes (or you can stay and watch the progress).
 When it’s done, step through all of the channels using your remote, and write down all of the channels it found.